-The sharing economy has also given business travelers more choices when it comes to booking accommodation.
-Instead of just booking a hotel, business travelers can easily use the sharing economy and apps to book apartments.
-Apartments can be a great option for long term travelers as they offer the comforts and amenities from home and they also get more of a local feel of their destination.
-The most well known websites for booking apartments are Airbnb and Flipkey but there are also other options.
+The sharing economy has also given business travellers more choices when it comes to booking accommodation.
+Instead of just booking a hotel, business travellers can easily use the sharing economy and apps to book apartments.
+Apartments can be a great option for long-term travellers as they offer the comforts and amenities from home and they also get more of a local feel of their destination.
+The most well-known websites for booking apartments are Airbnb and Flipkey but there are also other options.

-Another great option for business travelers are serviced apartments.
+Another great option for business travellers are serviced apartments.
 Serviced apartments offer the best of both worlds because they combine the benefits and amenities of homes with those of hotels.
-One of the best ways for business travelers to find and book affordable serviced apartments for longer term rentals is with MetroResidences, which is sometimes referred to as Airbnb for business travellers.
+One of the best ways for business travellers to find and book affordable serviced apartments for longer-term rentals is with MetroResidences, which is sometimes referred to as Airbnb for business travellers.

 The app can also be used to review reservation details, housekeeping schedule, make maintenance requests and access other services like online grocery shopping and food delivery through MetroResidences’ partners.

-The sharing economy has also created more dining options for business travelers.
-In the past, if you did not have friends or coworkers in another city to eat with, your options as a business traveler were either to order room service in your hotel room or go to a restaurant and dine alone.
-In the last few years, several meal sharing websites have been founded which connect business travelers with locals who can cook them a home-cooked meal.
-Some well known meal sharing sites include BonAppetour, Traveling Spoon, mealsharing.com, Plate Culture and EatWith.
+The sharing economy has also created more dining options for business travellers.
+In the past, if you did not have friends or coworkers in another city to eat with, your options as a business traveller were either to order room service in your hotel room or go to a restaurant and dine alone.
+In the last few years, several meal sharing websites have been founded which connect business travellers with locals who can cook them a home-cooked meal.
+Some well known meal-sharing sites include BonAppetour, Traveling Spoon, mealsharing.com, and EatWith.

-Technology has given business travelers more options for exploring their destination.
-Instead of booking traditional tours, travelers can connect with locals for private tours on websites like tourbylocals.com and Global Greeter Network.
-For travelers that want to explore on their own, apps like Google Maps and Google Translate have made it easier to explore a new destination and deal with any language barriers.
+Technology has given business travellers more options for exploring their destination.
+Instead of booking traditional tours, travellers can connect with locals for private tours on websites like tourbylocals.com and Global Greeter Network.
+For travellers that want to explore on their own, apps like Google Maps and Google Translate have made it easier to explore a new destination and deal with any language barriers.